Careers in Radiotherapy

 Routes into the profession

-There are three main routes:
+There are two main routes:

 - BSc (hons) Radiotherapy and Oncology, this is the traditional route via a three-year degree course, the successful student would become a state registered therapy radiographer.